Life Sciences Degrees

 tel: +44 (0)141 330 6200

-The application of molecular genetics in the fields of medicine and healthcare has been one of the major growth areas of the last decade.
+The application of molecular genetics in the fields of medicine and healthcare has been one of the major growth areas of the last decade and will continue to grow.
 It provides new insights into the most fundamental aspects of growth, development, disease and ageing.
-Already we are seeing tangible rewards through the development of improved diagnostic techniques and novel therapies.
-Despite the achievements, the advances to date represent only the tip of the iceberg.
-Not only should medical students be aware of the revolution that is taking place, in the future some are likely to play a significant personal role through research and clinical practice.
-The intercalated degree course in Genetics provides you with a firm grounding and a critical understanding of likely future developments.
+Already we are seeing tangible rewards through the development of improved diagnostic techniques and novel therapies based on genetics, DNA sequencing and gene therapy.
+Despite the achievements, these advances represent only the tip of the iceberg.
+Not only should medical students be aware of the revolution that is taking place, it is expected that this application of genetics will play a significant role in any future clinical research and practice.
+The intercalated degree course in Genetics provides you with a firm grounding and a critical understanding of likely future developments to help you prepare for the personalised precision medicine of the future.

 Microbiology